elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    This content outlines the steps involved in identifying and managing risks in healthcare, emphasizing the importance of patient safety and quality of care through systematic risk management processes.
+    A comprehensive overview of the steps involved in identifying and managing risks in healthcare to enhance patient safety and quality of care.
   page_keywords: >-
-    risk identification, risk assessment, risk analysis, control measures, implementation, monitoring, evaluation, communication, patient safety, healthcare quality
+    risk identification, risk assessment, risk analysis, control measures, implementation, monitoring, evaluation, communication, healthcare safety, patient safety, quality of care, risk management, incident reporting, training programs
 author: QuickTakes
 question: >-
     What are the steps involved in identifying and managing risks in healthcare?